-An arbitrator may determine his/her own procedure in accordance with the Labour Relations Code and shall give full opportunity to all parties to present evidence and make full representations.
-He/she shall hear and determine the difference or allegation and shall render a decision within thirty (30) days of the conclusion of the hearing.
+The arbitrator shall have the same powers and authority as an arbitration board and may determine their own procedure in accordance with the Labour Relations Code.
+The Arbitrator shall give full opportunity to all parties to present evidence and make full representations.
 The decision of the arbitrator shall be final, binding and enforceable on the parties.
 The arbitrator shall not have the power to change this Agreement.

-Should the parties disagree as to the meaning of the arbitrator's decision, either party may apply to the arbitrator to clarify the decision, which he/she shall make every effort to do within seven (7) days of the receipt of such application.
+Should the parties disagree as to the meaning of the arbitrator's decision, either party may apply to the arbitrator to clarify the decision, which they shall make every effort to do within seven (7) days of the receipt of such application.